anuragambuja/data-engineering-gcp/README.md

 ## IAM

 - Roles are collection of permissions.
 One can assign Role to identity, but Can not assign permission directly.
+So, permissions are assigned to identities via roles.
 - Service Account is identity for Compute engine.
 Max 10 keys per Service Account and Max 100 Service Account per project.

 ![image](https://user-images.githubusercontent.com/19702456/222914917-7c47e20e-2520-493c-adb9-4ac360901a94.png)